Ernst79/degree-days/README.md

 ## (Weighted) degree days
 For more information on degree days and its use, have a look at the website [Degree Days.net](https://www.degreedays.net/) (English) or [Mindergas](https://mindergas.nl/degree_days/explanation) (Dutch).

 In the current implementation, we follow the approach of Mindergas.
-Weigthed degree days are determined by multiplying the number of degree days in a certain month with a certain factor.
+Weighted degree days are determined by multiplying the number of degree days in a certain month with a certain factor.
 The applied multiplication factors are:

 - April till September: 0,8
 - March and October: 1,0